hyosung11/Launch-School/Courses/journal.md

    * I want to put in at least four solid hours of study during the day and maybe a little more this afternoon.

 9:29 Working on the latest version of my study guide and referencing Andy Pratt's notes.
 I wonder what Elaine's study guide for JS129 looks like?

+09:41 I spent more time than warranted on fixing my inheritance table.